Elon Musk threatens to re-assign @NPR on Twitter to 'another company'

 "If this is a sign of things to come on Twitter, we might soon see even more of a rapid retreat by media organizations and other brands that don't think it's worth the risk," said Emily Bell, a professor at Columbia Journalism School who studies social media.
 "It's really an extraordinary threat to make."

 Last month, NPR effectively quit Twitter after Musk applied a label to the news organization's account that falsely suggested it was state-controlled.
-Other public media organizations, including PBS and the Canadian Broadcasting Corporation, followed suit and stopped tweeting following similar labeling.
+Other public media organizations — including Texas Public Radio, PBS and the Canadian Broadcasting Corporation — followed suit and stopped tweeting following similar labeling.

 Musk has since removed the labels, but the outlets originally targeted have not resumed public activity on Twitter.